confluentinc/librdkafka/INTRODUCTION.md

-After a topic+partition consumer has been started librdkafka will attempt to keep `queued.min.messages` messages in the local queue by repeatedly fetching batches of messages from the broker.
+After a topic+partition consumer has been started librdkafka will attempt to keep `queued.min.messages` messages in the local queue by repeatedly fetching batches of messages from the broker. librdkafka will fetch all consumed partitions for which that broker is a leader, through a single request.

 This local message queue is then served to the application through three different consume APIs: